CloudDesk/asset-management-backend/SAMPLE_PURCHASE_REQUEST_API_DOCUMENTATION.md

-# Sample Purchase Order API Documentation
+# Sample Purchase Request API Documentation

 ## Overview

-The Sample Purchase Order API provides a complete CRUD (Create, Read, Update, Delete) interface for managing sample purchase orders in the asset management system.
+The Sample Purchase Request API provides a complete CRUD (Create, Read, Update, Delete) interface for managing sample purchase requests in the asset management system.
 This API follows the same architectural patterns and conventions as the existing purchase order and supplier routes.

 ## Table Schema

-**Table: samplepurchaseorder**
+**Table: samplepurchaserequest**

 | Column         | Type                   | Description                            |
 |----------------|------------------------|----------------------------------------|